 On 29 June 2017, regulations were laid in the Scottish Parliament to help people by making their Universal Credit payments more flexible.
 The regulations will give people claiming Universal Credit in Scotland the choice of:

 - being paid Universal Credit twice a month rather than monthly; and

 - having their Universal Credit housing element being paid directly to their landlords.

-These choices will be offered to people making new claims for Universal Credit in full service areas from 4 October 2017, during their Second Assessment Period, and for existing claimants from early January 2018.
+These choices will be offered to people making new claims for Universal Credit in full service areas from 4 October 2017, during their Second Assessment Period, and for existing claimants from 31 January 2018.
 For more information please read our full Q&A leaflet for applicants and for organisations providing advice and support to applicants.